Tips for Contest Entries – Part 1

 Mould Lines

 We all hate ‘em.
 They’re a pain to deal with in every material.
 At a minimum you should remove pronounced mould lines or those that travel over prominent areas viewers will easily see.
 This would include on the face and areas of skin in general, and large smooth expanses like a cloak or robe.
-For the MSP Open, mould lines would not affect your ability to place Bronze, but start to be more of an issue for being awarded Silver or Gold.
+At the MSP Open, visible mould lines will not prevent placement at the Bronze medal level, but are considered as more serious issues on pieces being considered for Silver or Gold medal levels.

 MouldlinesMould lines on a plastic figure coated with a layer of paint (left) and bare metal figure (right).